Rahul-7131/Practice-Projects-on-Machine-Learning/README.md

 # Practice-Projects-on-Machine-Learning
-This repository is made for my projetcs or my practice on ML
+This repository is made for my practice projects on ML